kiranj26/theEmbeddedNewTestament.github.io/Bus_Protocol/Uart.md

 * Data format and transmission speed is configurable.
 * UART contains a shift register, which is the fundamental method of conversion between serial and parallel forms.

+## Data  Format  :
+* Start Bit : Indicates a start of transmission.
+Always `0`.
+* Data Bits : These hold the actual data, typically 7 or 8 bits.
+* Parity bit : Optional.
+Single bit for error checking odd or even.
+* Stop Bit : This marks the end of dat frame.
+It can be `1` or `2` bits.

 ## Reference Links

 https://aruneworld.com/embedded/embedded-protocol/uart/